 The locker rooms at the Blue Lagoon can be confusing and hectic.
 Here’s what to expect:

 - Remove Shoes at the Door: Take your shoes off when you first walk into the locker room; a rack is available if you want to leave them at the front door, but you can also carry your shoes and stash them in your locker.
+This is an important part of hot spring etiquette in Iceland.

 - Choose a Locker: Put your belongings in an open locker.
 Shut the door after you’ve changed and are ready to head to the showers.